JavierreLab/p53/figures/Figure_1/README.md

 ## PCA Compartments

 Contains the PCA done on compartments.
-Also the dendrogram of weigted euclidian distance computed on first PCs.
+Also the dendrogram of weighted euclidian distance computed on first PCs.